divmazie/jonathancoulton-theme/README.md

+# jonathancoulton.com theme
-# timber-starter-theme
+Forked from timber-starter-theme
-The "_s" for Timber: a dead-simple theme that you can build from
+      "The "_s" for Timber: a dead-simple theme that you can build from"

+### Installation:

+- get npm (node package manager)
+- cd to theme dir

+      npm install
+      grunt builddeps